chadwickcole/doc2html/README.md

 (__Note:__ the sample document in the example above is included in repo `/word/med.docx`)

 ## Convert All Word Files Within a Folder
 Convert all the Word files in a given directory by using the `converdir` command and passing the path to the folder `--folder or -d`.
+The converted files will be in a directory named with the same name provided and nested in an `/output` folder.

 ```
 node app.js convertdir --folder './wordfolder'